protontypes/open-sustainable-technology/README.md

 - [PyPSA-KZ](https://github.com/pypsa-meets-earth/pypsa-kz-data) - Aims to model the Kazakh power system, incorporating a substantial increase in variable generation, such as solar and wind, surpassing the current official mid-term policy goal of 15% of all renewable energy sources in generation by 2030.
 - [PyPSA-Wal](https://github.com/open-energy-transition/pypsa-wal) - A Sector-Coupled Open Optimisation Model of the Belgian Energy System with Emphasis on the Wallonia Region.
 - [PyPSA-China](https://github.com/pik-piam/PyPSA-China-PIK) - A open-source model of the Chinese energy system covering electricity and heat that co-optimizes dispatch and investments under user-set constraints, such as limits to environmental impacts, to minimize costs.
+- [PyPSA-Spain](https://github.com/cristobal-GC/pypsa-spain) - An extension of PyPSA-Eur to model the Spanish Energy System.

 ### Renewable Energy Integration